Sharon Irla (b. 1957 -- ) is a contemporary Cherokee artist whose collective body of works span the fields of painting,

 To the casual passer-by, Irla’s richly painted portraits of Native American women are often mistaken for photographs or

 photo-realism, however, her technique would more aptly be categorized as representational, flourished with tenebrism.

-Through her first commissioned works, Irla acquired the painting techniques required of a
+Through her first commissioned works in the Dallas area, Irla acquired the painting techniques required of a

 muralist and decorative artist.
 She credits this period of time as the experience through which she “…

-learned that faux finish techniques brought a better understanding of how the juxtaposition of colors, layers of paint,
+learned a variety of painting techniques which brought a better understanding of how the juxtaposition of colors, layers of paint,

 glazes, and a large variety of brushes all play a major role in achieving realism.”
-But for portraits, Irla prefers the Old Master techniques
+But for portraits, Irla primarily uses the Old Master techniques

 •Unique Frames -